KWAM 1 Heads to Court Over Awujale Throne as Royal Battle Quietly Brews: "Process is Flawed"

 • In his case, the singer insisted that he is eligible, cites royal lineage, and has a past chieftaincy title

-• The recent legal move comes amid online debate over his roots and growing palace tension
+• The recent legal move came amid online debate over his roots and growing palace tension

 Veteran Fuji musician Wasiu Ayinde Marshal, popularly known as KWAM 1, has approached the Ogun State High Court sitting in Ijebu-Ode, requesting that it halt all efforts to install a new monarch.

-The suit, filed on December 16, seeks an injunction restraining the Ogun State Government and key traditional authorities from proceeding with the selection and installation of the next Awujale pending the determination of substantive issues raised before the court, reports The Cable.
+The suit, filed on December 16, seeks an injunction restraining the Ogun state government and key traditional authorities from proceeding with the selection and installation of the next Awujale pending the determination of substantive issues raised before the court.

 Read also

-KWAM 1 heads to court over disqualification from Awujale race.
+KWAM 1 heads to court over disqualification from Awujale race, Awujale installation, Ogun State High Court, traditional authorities, suspension of processes, Ijebu-Land succession, royal eligibility.

 KWAM 1 asks the court to halt Awujale's installation over alleged process flaws.
 Photo: KWAM 1.